flyteorg/flyteidl/protos/docs/admin/admin.rst

 FixedRate
 ------------------------------------------------------------------

-Option for schedules run at a certain frequency e.g. every 2 minutes.
+Option for schedules run at a certain frequency, e.g. every 2 minutes.